Cass Scenic Railroad State Park: History

 The WVP&P originally had only been interested in the red spruce for the purpose of making pulp, which would be turned into paper.
 It was not until several years later that the company realized that the mountain held a fortune in hardwoods, such as maple, cherry, birch and oak.
 The company decided that it would build a mill in the town of Cass, which could process the hardwoods.

 The railroad eventually extended its track to the top of Bald Knob, the third-highest mountain peak in West Virginia.
 The red spruce in that area was logged out, and the track was torn up in the early 1910s.
 The track was also extended to a valley near the town of Spruce, at a bend in the Shavers Fork of the Cheat River.
 The WVP&P set up a new town there, with about 30 company houses, a large company store, a school, and a pulp mill, where the red spruce trees could be processed on the spot.
 The new town was also named Spruce, and the former town received its current name of Old Spruce.

 In June 1942, WVP&P sold the Cass operation to Mower Lumber Company, which operated the line until July 1, 1960, cutting second-growth timber off Cheat Mountain.
 The mill and railroad were shut down by Mower in 1960, due to the rapid decline of the timber industry in the region.

 Following the 1960 closure, the rail line, land, and all equipment and rolling stock, were sold to a holding company named the Don Mower Lumber Company (no relation to the former Mower Lumber Company), and the railroad was conveyed to the Midwest Raleigh Corporation, which started to scrap the railroad and equipment.
 However, a group of local businessmen, led by Pennsylvania train aficionado Russell Baum, convinced the West Virginia state legislature to make the Cass Railroad a state park.
 In 1963, the first tourist excursion train left the Cass depot for Whittaker Station, 4 mi north.

+The railroad was placed on the National Register of Historic Places on July 12, 1974.

 In 1977, the Cass Scenic Railroad State Park took possession of the entire company town of Cass and the old hardwood mill there.
 In 2015, the Durbin and Greenbrier Valley Railroad assumed operation of the railroad under a lease agreement with the State of West Virginia.